What Security Guards Can & Can’t Do

 With a lot to take in, here’s a quick summary.

-• A security guard can detain you and touch you to do so, but it is only under certain circumstances typically that they suspect you of a crime.
+- A security guard can detain you and touch you to do so, but only under certain circumstances, typically if they suspect you of a crime.

 Where To Get a Security Guard Licence

-If you are interested in getting into this exciting industry that could springboard you to executive positions in security or even aid you in being selected for the police force, then why not find out more.
+If you are interested in joining this exciting industry that could be a stepping stone to executive positions in security or even help you get selected for the police force, then why not find out more?
 If you are still interested, we have courses from as little as £220.
+Take the first step towards a rewarding career today!